ToastyNIck/Wii-Guide/_pages/en_US/bluebomb.md

 # Terms to remember:
   **Region:** the area you bought your console in
     PAL is a Wii sold in European territories
-    NTSC-U is a Wii sold in American territories NTSC-J is a Wii sold in Japanese territories
+    NTSC-U is a Wii sold in American and Canadian territories NTSC-J is a Wii sold in Japanese territories
     NTSC-K is a Wii sold in Korean territories
     If you are unsure of your Wii’s region, check a packaging, a game disc that works with your console or the label on the back of the console itself.